JPMorgan, BofA to raise junior banker pay by 20 percent: sources

 The pay raise means that first-year analysts will earn about $85,000 before collecting bonuses in 2015, the newspaper said.
 Analysts who have been at the Wall Street bank longer will earn more.

-Citigroup Inc is also considering a similar pay raise, Bloomberg reported, citing people with knowledge of the matter. (bloom.bg/XBuOe1)

-“We continuously review our analyst and associate programs to ensure we attract and retain the best talent,” Citigroup representative Danielle Romero-Apsilos said but did not confirm the Bloomberg reports.

 A Goldman Sachs spokesperson did not immediately respond to a request for comment.
-JPMorgan, Bank of America were not immediately available for comment outside regular U.S. business hours.
+JP Morgan and Bank of America were not immediately available for comment outside regular U.S. business hours.

 The pay hikes come as Wall Street is making an effort to ease strains on junior bankers by limiting hours they work and compensating them better.